logo for nutrition-and-you.com

 turnips

-• Turnips are very low calorie root vegetables; contains only 28 calories per 100 g.
-However they are very good source of anti-oxidants, minerals, vitamins and dietary fiber.
+1. Turnips are very low-calorie root vegetables; carry just 28 calories per 100 g.
+Nonetheless, they are an excellent source of antioxidants, minerals, vitamins, and dietary fiber.

-• Fresh roots are indeed one of the vegetables rich in vitamin C; provide about 21mg or 35% of DRA of vitamin C per 100 g.
-Vitamin-C is a poweful water soluble anti-oxidant required by the body for synthesis of collagen.
-It also helps body scavenge harmful free radicals, prevents from cancers, inflammation and helps boost immunity.
+2. Fresh roots are indeed one of those vegetables that are rich in vitamin C .
+100 grams of fresh root provides about 21 mg, or 35% of DRA of vitamin C. Vitamin C is a powerful water-soluble antioxidant required by the human body for the synthesis of collagen.
+It also helps the body scavenge harmful free radicals, prevent cancers, and inflammation, and helps boost immunity.

-• Turnip greens are the store house of many vital nutrients, in fact several times than the roots.
-The greens are very rich in antioxidants like vitamin A, vitamin C, carotenoids xanthins and lutein.
-In addition they are excellent source of vitamin K.
+3. Turnip greens indeed are the storehouse of many vital nutrients.
+The green tops are composed of many minerals and vitamins several times more than that in the roots.
+The greens are an excellent source of antioxidants such as vitamin A, vitamin C, carotenoid, xanthin, and lutein.
+Further, the leafy tops are an excellent source of vitamin K.

-• Top greens are also very good source of B-complex group of vitamins such as folates, riboflavin, pyridoxine, pantothenic acid and thiamin.
+4. Also, its top greens are also a fine source of the B-complex group of vitamins such as folates, riboflavin, pyridoxine, pantothenic acid, and thiamin and also an excellent source of essential minerals like calcium, copper, iron, potassium, and manganese.

 (Source: USDA National Nutrient data base)